 In its role as an environmental steward, the Navy strives to minimize the potential impacts of naval activities on the marine environment while still achieving its mission to train, equip, and maintain capable Sailors.
-The Navy invests in scientific research and collects data on the presence and behavior of marine species in areas where it trains and conduct tests to determine whether naval activities are impacting species, and if so, how.
+The Navy invests in scientific research and collects data on the presence and behavior of marine species in areas where it trains and conducts tests to determine whether naval activities are impacting species, and if so, how.

 For more information, please visit the Navy’s Marine Species Monitoring Program website.